MicrosoftDocs/PowerShell-Docs/developer/prog-guide/creating-a-windows-powershell-container-provider.md

  Providers that can work on multi-level data stores are referred to as Windows PowerShell container providers.
 However, be aware that a Windows PowerShell container provider can be used only when there is one container (no nested containers) with items in it.
 If there are nested containers, then you must implement a Windows PowerShell navigation provider.
 For more information about implementing Windows PowerShell navigation provider, see [Creating a Windows PowerShell Navigation Provider](./creating-a-windows-powershell-navigation-provider.md).

 > [!NOTE]
 >  You can download the C# source file (AccessDBSampleProvider04.cs) for this provider using the Microsoft Windows Software Development Kit for Windows Vista and .NET Framework 3.0 Runtime Components.
-For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK &#91;delete&#93;](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
+For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
 >  You can download the C# source file (AccessDBSampleProvider04.cs) for this provider using the Microsoft Windows Software Development Kit for Windows Vista and .NET Framework 3.0 Runtime Components.
-For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK &#91;delete&#93;](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
+For download instructions, see [How to Install Windows PowerShell and Download the Windows PowerShell SDK](http://msdn.microsoft.com/en-us/3ef7402e-fc80-432d-aaf7-c4a43fc09e68).
 >
 >  The downloaded source files are available in the **\<PowerShell Samples>** directory.
 >